2019 Inclusive Participation Funding Program (IPFP)

 - New sport and active recreation programs or improvements/extension to an existing program, to increase opportunities for the target population groups;

-- Education and training for instructors and facilitators of physical activity programs for the target population groups that will improve the ability of individuals and organisations to deliver quality and safe programs;
+- Education and training for instructors and facilitators of physical activity programs for the target population groups that will improve the ability of individuals and organisations to deliver quality and safe programs; and

 - Specialised non consumable equipment items that will assist to increase opportunities for the target population groups to participate in sport and active recreation.